Indian-American charged with federal hate crime against employees of Sikh organisation

 Bhushan Athale, 48, faces a maximum penalty of 10 years in prison for interfering with federally protected activities by threatening to use a dangerous weapon, a statement by the Department of Justice said.

 He also faces a maximum penalty of five years in prison for sending an interstate threat.
-Both charges also carry a penalty of up to USD 250,000, the statement said.
+Both charges also carry a penalty of up to $250,000, the statement said.

 According to the complaint lodged on September 17, 2022, Athale allegedly called the phone number of an organisation that advocates for the civil rights of Sikh individuals within the United States.